datastax/dsbulk/manual/settings.md

 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use "localhost" as the host name (since it resolves to both IPv4 and IPv6 addresses on some platforms).

+The heuristic to determine whether or not a contact point is in the form "host" or "host:port" is not 100% accurate for some IPv6 addresses; you should avoid ambiguous IPv6 addresses such as `fe80::f861:3eff:fe1d:1234`, because such a string can be seen either as a combination of IP `fe80::f861:3eff:fe1d` with port 1234, or as IP `fe80::f861:3eff:fe1d:1234` without port.
+In such cases, DSBulk will not change the contact point.
+This issue can be avoided by providing IPv6 addresses in full form, e.g. if instead of `fe80::f861:3eff:fe1d:1234` you provide `fe80:0:0:0:0:f861:3eff:fe1d:1234`, then the string is unequivocally parsed as IP `fe80:0:0:0:0:f861:3eff:fe1d` with port 1234.

 Note: on Cloud deployments, DSBulk automatically sets this option to an empty list, as contact points are not allowed to be explicitly provided when connecting to DataStax Apollo databases.

 Default: **["127.0.0.1:9042"]**.